francabrera/ibmqx-user-guides/rst/full-user-guide/000-FAQ/000-Frequently_Asked_Questions.rst

 **What is a universal fault-tolerant quantum computer?**

 A universal fault-tolerant quantum computer is the grand challenge of quantum computing.
-It is device that can properly perform universal quantum operations using unreliable components.
+It is a device that can properly perform universal quantum operations using unreliable components.

 **When will I have a quantum computer?**

-You have access to one now with the IBM Q experience.
+You have access to one now with the IBM Q Experience.
 It is small at the moment, but it is a work-in-progress that we are continually improving.

 **What is a Quantum circuit?**

-It is the same as a quantum score.
+A quantum circuit is the set of instructions, or algorithm, to a quantum computer.
+It is a series of gates versus time played on different qubits.

 **What does a quantum computer look like?**